Thinking about buying a Polypropylene Rug for your home?

 Fortunately, there are a lot of truly non-toxic rug options out there.

 It is one of the safest options if you have crawling babies.
-Wool rugs are hypo-allergenic, soft, resilient.
-They are also durable, and flame retardant.
+Wool rugs are hypoallergenic, soft, and resilient.
+They are also durable and flame-retardant.

 What are the Health Risks of Polypropylene Rugs?

 Styrene is a common substance in all varieties of synthetic rugs.
-Unfortunately, is a Styrene is a potential cancerous substance.
+Unfortunately, Styrene is a potential carcinogenic substance.

 Water-repellent or stain-resistant rugs may contain Phthalates and PFCs.
 These chemicals are added to synthetic area rugs that are labeled as water-repellent or stain-resistant.

-These substances are responsible to disrupt the endocrine function, lower the immunity, and brain damage.
+These substances are responsible for disrupting the endocrine function, lowering the immunity, and causing brain damage.

-Synthetic rugs are treated with insecticides chemicals which may cause stinging eyes, dizziness, rashes, and allergic reactions.
+Synthetic rugs are treated with insecticide chemicals, which may cause stinging eyes, dizziness, rashes, and allergic reactions.

-The exposure to those toxic chemical, in the long run, can result into cancer and birth defects.
+The exposure to those toxic chemicals, in the long run, can result in cancer and birth defects.

-VOCs result due to the combinations of several chemicals in the process of synthetic rug manufacture.
-Due to low concentration off gassing, you may suffer irritation to the eye, nose and throat.
-High levels off-gassing may cause kidney, liver and nervous systems weakening, failure, or damage.
+VOCs result from the combination of several chemicals in the process of synthetic rug manufacture.
+Due to low concentration of off-gassing, you may suffer irritation to the eyes, nose, and throat.
+High levels of off-gassing may cause kidney, liver and nervous systems weakening, failure, or damage.

 No. You should not consider polypropylene rugs toxic in general.